 Then you can walk, bike, drive the four-mile Wildlife Drive, access three walking trails and two canoe launches from it.
 You can walk or bike the Bailey Tract too, an interior part of the refuge dominated by freshwater plants and wildlife.
 The refuge is home to more than 245 bird species, so birdwatching and photography are fabulous.

 Or sign up for a tram tour offered by Tarpon Tay Explorers to see the Wildlife Drive.
-Stand-up paddle boarding, nature cruises, and more are available at Tarpon Bay Explorers.
+Stand-up paddle boarding, kayaking, and more are available at Tarpon Bay Explorers.

 Location and Contact Information